 To be eligible for a grant the church or chapel must be within the County of Suffolk and in regular use as a place of worship.
 Each year the Trust helps between 40 and 50 places of worship of all denominations and ages.
 The Grants Committee is also able to advise churches on other sources of grant aid.

-Scroll down this page to download an application form and guidance notes.
+Scroll down this page to download an application form, guidance notes and claim form.
 If you prefer to fill in the form on a computer choose the word version of the application form which can then be sent with the supporting documents as attachments to an e-mail to shct@btconnect.com for the attention of the Grants Secretary.

-Application forms and guidance notes may also be obtained from the SHCT Office by e-mail: shct@btconnect.com or telephone: 01787 883884
+Application forms, guidance notes and claim forms may also be obtained from the SHCT Office by e-mail: shct@btconnect.com or telephone: 01787 883884

 Grants Committee Meetings are held four times a year and the applications are normally required at least three weeks prior to the meeting (earlier when bank holidays intervene) to allow time for any queries to be sorted out prior to the meeting.
 Failure to meet the deadlines below may result in the application having to be deferred to the next Grants meeting.